Systematic Construction of Time-Dependent Hamiltonians for Microwave-Driven Josephson Circuits: MODELING THE HAMILTONIAN OF A MODULATED JOSEPHSON CIRCUIT

 where $E_{C_{ij}}$ is the charging energy between the $i$-th and $j$-th modes, $\epsilon_i(t)$ is the time-dependent charge modulation on the $i$-th mode, including both ac and dc drives, $\elementdepsymbol{E}{L}{\ell} = \phi_0^2/L_\ell$ is the energy of the $\ell$-th inductor, $\elementdepsymbol{b}{L}{\ell i}$, $\elementdepsymbol{b}{J}{ki}$ are the participation factors of the $i$-th mode's phase across the $\ell$-th inductor and $k$-th junction, and $\elementdepsymbol{\mathcal{F}}{L}{\ell}(t)$, $\elementdepsymbol{\mathcal{F}}{J}{k}(t)$ represent the (combined ac and dc) phase modulations on the $\ell$-th inductor and $k$-th junction, respectively.

+The lumped-element derivation leading to Eq.~\eqref{eq:multimode_Hamiltonian_start} is used here to establish the general Hamiltonian structure and to identify the charge- and phase-modulation parameters that enter a driven Josephson circuit.
+For a realistic device, the numerical methods developed below do not require the construction of this effective lumped-element model explicitly.
+Instead, they determine the required modulation parameters directly from layout-level electromagnetic response.
 In the remainder of the paper, we demonstrate the three numerical methods, using Eq.~\eqref{eq:multimode_Hamiltonian_start} as a starting point.
 The general workflow will be to apply a unitary transformation to the Hamiltonian, yielding a new Hamiltonian in a specific frame where the modulation parameters can be conveniently extracted from microwave simulations.
 We also discuss how these methods enable useful applications such as coherent evolution or decoherence rate calculations.